 How does therapy work?

-Many people first come to therapy when they feel overwhelmed—trapped by painful thoughts, emotions, or repetitive patterns that seem beyond their control.
-In these moments, it can feel as though something within is working against us, keeping us stuck despite all our efforts to move forward.
+Many people first come to therapy when they feel overwhelmed—trapped by painful thoughts, emotions, or patterns that seem beyond their control.
+In these moments, it can feel as though something within us is working against us, keeping us stuck despite all our efforts to move forward.

 Therapy provides the conditions to stay with these questions long enough for something unexpected to emerge—opening the door to a different kind of knowledge about yourself, and, over time, a different way of encountering the world.